sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-a-connector.md

 </details>

+3. Add the `entitlementSchemas` inside the brackets:

+    ```json
+    "entitlementSchemas": [
+		{
+			"type": "group",
+			"displayAttribute": "name",
+			"identityAttribute": "id",
+			"attributes": [
+				{
+					"name": "id",
+					"type": "string",
+					"description": "Unique ID of the group (ex. admin)"
+				},
+				{
+					"name": "name",
+					"type": "string",
+					"description": "Display name of the group (ex. admin)"
+				}
+			]
+		}
+	]
+    ```

+    The `entitlementSchemas` tell ISC the format and data types to expect for entitlement objects.

+4. Add the `accountCreateTemplate` account mapping after the `entitlementSchemas`:

+    ```json
+    "accountCreateTemplate": {
+		"fields": [
+			{
+				"key": "fullname",
+				"label": "Name",
+				"type": "string",
+				"required": true,
+				"initialValue": {
+					"type": "identityAttribute",
+					"attributes": {
+						"name": "Name"
+					}
+				}
+			},
+			{
+				"key": "id",
+				"label": "Identity",
+				"type": "string",
+				"required": true,
+				"initialValue": {
+					"type": "identityAttribute",
+					"attributes": {
+						"name": "Identity"
+					}
+				}
+			},
+			{
+				"key": "email",
+				"label": "Email",
+				"type": "string",
+				"required": false,
+				"initialValue": {
+					"type": "identityAttribute",
+					"attributes": {
+						"name": "Email"
+					}
+				}
+			}
+		]
+	}
+    ```

+    The `accountCreateTemplate` is provides ISC with a template it can use to map incoming values to their respective fields in ISC.

-3. Save these changes and run the project with `npm run dev` to ensure that the changes didn't break anything.
+5. Save these changes and run the project with `npm run dev` to ensure that the changes didn't break anything.

-4. You can now build your SaaS connector project.
+6. You can now build your SaaS connector project.
 To build the project, run this command in your terminal:

     ```bash
     npm run pack-zip